Bankruptcy Lawyers in Monroe, MI and Downriver Detroit

 A Chapter 7 Bankruptcy is often called a liquidation or fresh start bankruptcy.
 A Chapter 7 bankruptcy starts with the filing of a petition with the Bankruptcy Court.

 Chapter 13 Bankruptcy Law

 A Chapter 13 Bankruptcy is often called a wage earners bankruptcy.
 A Chapter 13 allows you to repay some times a portion of your debt.

 Bankruptcy Law Firm Serving Monroe, MI and Downriver Detroit

 Our Monroe, MI bankruptcy lawyers can assist you today.
 Our main office is in Monroe, MI and serves clients all of Monroe County.
 We also can meet in Taylor, MI and serve the Downriver area and nearby cities.
 We also can provide advice on related practice areas, such as divorce and social security.
 Other practice areas often have an affect on your bankruptcy case.
 Having a lawyer that has this understanding of these related practice areas is a benefit to you.
 When you are thinking of filing for bankruptcy contact our firm and take advantage of a free consultation to review your case.

 Free Consultation with a Monroe Bankruptcy Lawyer

-As indicated we offer free consultations at our Monroe, MI office to help you come up with a plan to address your individual issues.
-Our lawyers help people every day file bankruptcy.
-We can assist you with the information and expertise our years of experience can provide.
+Bruce Law Firm offers a free consultations at our Monroe, MI office to help you come up with a plan to address your individual issues.
+Our Monroe bankruptcy lawyer helps people every day file for bankruptcy protection.
+Our Monroe bankrutptcy attorney can assist you with the information and expertise our years of experience can provide.
+Call today.